 This is an easy one to define, but often we forget about the benefits we should negotiate for beyond straight compensation.

-The company should be knowledgeable about the salary requirements for the job and location.
+The company should be knowledgeable about the salary requirements for the job.
 Likewise, as a 21st century candidate, you have more resources than ever to properly research this information.
 If they aren’t willing to do their due diligence prior to your interview, then they aren’t the type of company that is taking the time to make a proper investment in you.

-There are a number of salary checkers on the market, and according to this article by Live Career, here are the top three.
+There are a number of salary checkers on the market, and these are some of the top websites to do so.

 When you think of compensation, consider that it’s not just about the money.
 What else is on the table that they can offer you if negotiating your compensation is not an option?
 And more importantly, what variables do you value most?

-It could be a convenient location, vacation time or benefits package.
+It could be a flexible work environment, vacation time or benefits package.
 The answer is different for everyone.
 So prioritize what you value most prior to the interview, and don’t be distracted by things that aren’t important to you.
 Unlimited snacks in the kitchen is not worth a pay decrease!

 Here are some examples of extra benefits to consider negotiating for, in lieu of direct compensation.